-Whether you are planning to get pregnant within the next few months or even the next few years, it’s of utmost importance to get your diet on track NOW to prepare your body for pregnancy.
+Whether you’re trying to conceive within the next few months or even the next few years, it’s of utmost importance to get your diet on track to prepare your body for pregnancy.
 Making drastic changes to your diet is never easy, but taking baby steps towards the ideal diet is very important.
 Here are our picks for the most beneficial foods that can help you get pregnant!

 What to Eat When Trying to Get Pregnant

-If you have plans of becoming pregnant you need to make sure your diet is rich in folic acid.
-Folic acid is responsible for promoting healthier pregnancy and minimizing the risk of birth defects.
+Folic acid is responsible for promoting a healthier pregnancy and minimizing the risk of birth defects.
 Folic acid is found in certain fortified cereals and whole grains.

 You can take a folic acid supplement or prenatal vitamin to increase your folic acid intake.
 Recommended intake of folic acid is 400-600 mg daily before pregnancy and about 800 mg after you get pregnant.